medic/rdt-capture/README.md

   * [`config.json`](app/src/main/assets/config.json)

 ### Troubleshooting:
 * **Unable to locate NDK installation** If you have not already installed NDK, follow the instructions at this [link](https://developer.android.com/studio/projects/install-ndk) to do so.
 Once that is done, NDK should be installed at a path that either looks like `C:/Users/username/AppData/Local/Android/ndk/xx.x.xxxxxxx` (Windows) or `/Users/username/Library/Android/sdk/ndk/xx.x.xxxxxxx` (OSX).
-Refering to this filepath as `NDK_HOME` There are two ways to point your project to this filepath:
+Refering to this filepath as `NDK_HOME`, there are two ways to point your project to this filepath:
   1. Go to **File > Project Structure > SDK Location** and then set the path variable in **Android NDK Location** to `NDK_HOME`.
   2. Open the `local.properties` file and add the following line: `ndk.dir=NDK_HOME`